wp-plugins/thin-out-revisions/readme.txt

 == Upgrade Notice ==

-= 1.3.6 - Sep 2, 2013 =
+= 1.4 - Nov 6, 2013 =
-[Fixed] Improper operation of the 'Delete revisions on initial publication' feature in WP 3.6.
+* New feature to delete old revisions as old as or older than assigned days.
+You can do it on the fly or daily as a scheduled task.